Echoing Ida writers, or Idas, are change makers.

 Born and raised in Tennessee, Jordan Scruggs is a communicator and activist specializing in reproductive justice and LGBTQ rights.

 Their passion comes from being raised by Black women and men who stressed the importance of change through community action.
-Jordan began advocating for LGBTQ rights in Tennessee through an anti-bullying campaign for LGBTQ youth in schools.
-For this work, they were honored with MTV’s Logo Youth Trailblazer Award and a board membership with Nooga Diversity Center.
-Recently, their activism was highlighted by Organizing for Action which led to the honor of introducing President Barack Obama.
-Today, Jordan’s writing fights for comprehensive reproductive education and justice in Tennessee.
-This passion comes from past work and leadership involving SPARK Reproductive Justice.
+Jordan began advocating for LGBTQ in Tennessee through an anti-bullying campaign for LGBTQ youth in schools.
+For this work, they were honored with MTV’s Logo Youth Trailblazer Award.
+Their work also expands to leadership and work involving in the past SPARK Reproductive Justice and current work with Healthy and Free Tennessee, and other local and nationwide non-profit organizations.

-You can find Jordan talking about all things Shonda Rhimes television, music, life, and food here.
+You can find Jordan talking about all things music, life, food, and their love for Whitney Houston here.

 Quita Tinsley is a self-described “city femme with small town roots.”
 She is a Black, queer feminist that writes, organizes, and overall is working to build sustainable change in the South.
 She holds a B.A. in Journalism with a minor in Sociology from Georgia State University, and she is currently pursuing an M.A. in Women’s, Gender, and Sexuality Studies from her alma mater.
 Quita serves as the Youth Activist Network Organizer at SPARK Reproductive Justice NOW.
 She is also a member on the board of directors of Access Reproductive Care – Southeast, and is a former content creator for the The Body Is Not An Apology.